 I wanted to talk about some older products that I don’t hear mentioned much anymore, but they still manage to take up permanent residence on the brand’s bestsellers list.
-I have done this before with NARS, which you can see by clicking here.
+I have already done a best sellers post on MAC, NARS, Laura Mercier, and Clinique if you’d like to check those out.
 Today I’m revisiting some Bobbi Brown products.

 This is a traditional matte bronzer that is easy to blend even when I use it over a foundation that I haven’t set with powder (I have dry skin).
 The good thing about this formula is that it is very buildable, so I think there is some wiggle room in the shade selection.
 There are 6 shades in this range with varying undertones, but they could likely benefit from an expansion in both directions.
 I can work with Deep by using a light hand.